 You won’t have as much trouble with weeds, and you can place them wherever it’s most convenient for you.
 Before you get started, take a couple of days to observe how much sun exposure your growing area receives.

 It’s best if your growing area receives at least six hours of sun, but you can still grow some herbs and greens in as little as 3-4 hours of sun.

-Location is paramount to success with growing vegetables in planters.
+Location is paramount to success when vegetable gardening in containers.

 Whatever you choose should be without sticks or chunks and definitely do not use soil from your yard.

-With a container garden, you’ll need a way to gently and easily water your plants.
+With a container vegetable garden, you’ll need a way to gently and easily water your plants.
 So make sure you have a plan for watering your plants ahead of time.
-Whether you choose a watering can or water hose, make sure it has a shower style nozzle so that the water comes out gently.

-Now you’re all set to start growing vegetables in planters!
+Now you’re all set to start vegetable gardening in containers!